 • Spread the mixture over the top of your peaches.
 Cover the pan with aluminum foil, place the pan on a large baking sheet (for any spillage)

-• Remove the foil and bake for an additional 20 minutes, or until the crust is golden brown and the cobbler is bubbling.
+• Bake, remove the foil and bake again until the crust is golden brown.

 5 from 2 votes